Adarshkumbar/Stack-and-queue/README.md

-# Stack
+# Stack and Queue
-Created stack using array and linked list in c/c++
+Created stack & Queue using array and linked list in c/c++